 Parking - Generally

 Residents have an assigned garage space and a numbered outdoor parking space for their exclusive use.
-Residents with more than two vehicles must park the additional vehicles off of Chesapeake Commons' property (Chesapeake Way or Geneva Drive).
+Residents with more than two vehicles must park additional vehicles off of Chesapeake Commons' property on Chesapeake Way or Geneva Drive.

 Violations and Towing

-To report any parking violations, please contact the office during normal business hours.
-The property manager must have a description of the vehicle, the license plate number and of course the location.
-Only the manager or board members of CCHA may authorize the towing of vehicles.
+To report any parking violations, please email pictures of the vehicle to the office (or text them to 630-327-9937) along with evidence that the vehicle has exceeded the 72-hour visitor limit or is not authorized to park in its current location.
+Evidence is required in order to assess fines or tow a vehicle.
+The property manager must have a description of the vehicle, the license plate number and the location.
+Only the Manager or CCHA board members may authorize the towing of vehicles.

 Towing will be at the owner's expense.
 In addition there will be a $130.00 fine issued to the owner of the unit that is in violation of the rules.

-Any vehicles parked in a fire lanes will be towed immediately.
+Any vehicles parked in fire lanes will be towed immediately.

-No assigned garage, or assigned numbered space, may be excluded from use to the tenant of a unit.
+No assigned garage or assigned numbered space may be excluded from use by the tenant of a unit.
 Non-resident owners may not restrict use of the garage assigned, or the assigned parking space from the tenant.
 Neither may they enter into any verbal or written contract agreement to withhold parking rights from their tenants.

 Parking areas, garages and driveways are reserved only for operable automobiles and private vans.
-Specifically excluded from these areas are campers, RV's, commercial trucks, buses, motorcycles, trailers, commercial vans, snowmobiles, and all watercrafts.
+Specifically restricted from these areas are campers, RV's, commercial trucks, buses, motorcycles, trailers, commercial vans, snowmobiles, and all watercraft.
 All vehicles using these parking areas must be properly licensed in accordance with city and state laws.
 No parking area may be used for storing vehicles.

-Any vehicle that is parked in violation of the above rules, will be given a 24-hour notice to remove the vehicle or it will be subject to being towed.
-A second violation will result in immediate towing vehicle without further notice.
+Any vehicle in violation of the above parking rules will be given a 24-hour notice to remove the vehicle.
+A second violation will result in immediate towing of the vehicle without further notice.